dkarpa/dkarpa.github.io/_projects/ana.md

 <div class="caption">
 Attribute-level VIMP reveals which *specific levels* respondents reacted to.
-Weak accountability (“No one responsible”), full automation without human oversight, and high fees emerge as especially influential.
+Weak accountability ('No one responsible'), full automation without human oversight, and high fees emerge as especially influential.
 </div>

 ---